-As previously stated on page 4, while it is not necessary that the GP wishing to conduct shared care holds the DRANZCOG or CWH, they should have adequate knowledge and skill in maternity care.
+While it is not necessary that the GP wishing to conduct shared care holds the DRANZCOG or CWH, they should have adequate knowledge and skill in maternity care.
 GPs undertaking maternity shared care are expected to meet the alignment requirements for maternity shared care and be familiar with the policies of MMH.

-To provide maternity shared care GPs must attend the Mater Shared Care Alignment Program and complete the questionnaire satisfactorily or have completed the DRANZCOG, Certificate of Women's Health program (CWH) in the last 3 years and completed the online bridging program, or completed an affiliated alignment program and the online bridging program, or be working as a GP obstetrician.
+To provide maternity shared care GPs must attend the Mater Shared Care Alignment Program and complete the questionnaire satisfactorily or complete the Mater online bridging and alignment program.

-GPs with additional qualifications should contact mscadmin@mater.org.au and complete the short online bridging course.
+GPs with additional qualifications (Drazcog or working as a GPO in the last 3 years) should contact GP Liaison GPL@mater.org.au.

-To maintain your alignment (See flow chart page 56)
+To maintain your alignment